-Extending Eligibility window of an ERC applicant
+Extending Eligibility window

 No extensions for part time working, non-research careers, travel, Covid restrictions (e.g. home schooling) etc., unless linked to illness/maternity.

 But evaluators do take these circumstance into account if you describe them in your track record.